DenTelezhkin/DTTableViewManager/README.md

 You can view documentation online or you can install it locally using [cocoadocs](http://cocoadocs.org/docsets/DTTableViewManager)!

-Also check out [wiki page](https://github.com/DenHeadless/DTTableViewManager/wiki) for lot's of information on DTTableViewManager internals and best practices.
+Also check out [wiki page](https://github.com/DenHeadless/DTTableViewManager/wiki) for some information on DTTableViewManager internals.

+## Examples

+There is an example project, that shows some usage examples of `DTTableViewManager`.

 ## Thanks